puranik3/ds-algo-aug-7-2022/README.md

 ## Space and time complexity
 - Time complexity
-    - Example 1: Finding min in general array
-    Find 101 in
+    - Example 1: Finding if a key exists in general array Find 101 in
     153 10 38 46 82 61 121 54 133 160 73 101 144 25 111 99

-    - Example 2: Finding min in sorted array - linear vs binary search Find 101 in
+    - Example 2: Finding if a key exists in a sorted array - linear vs binary search Find 101 in
     10 25 38 46 54 61 73 82 99 101 111 121 133 144 153 160